pythonclimber/file-ripper/ReadMe.md

 ## Finding and Ripping Files

-FileRipper also supports finding your files on the file system and ripping them for you.
+com.ohgnarly.fileripper.FileRipper also supports finding your files on the file system and ripping them for you.
 This saves you the time of looking up your files first.

 ```java
 public class FileProcessor {